flag of FranceFrench Accessibility Home Site Map Skiptocontent Contact Tours Travel Guide Visa Search

 It is not easy to provide a clear-cut answer to this question, but the following will attempt to explain the real issue.

 All claims regarding "neutrality" and "zero-carbon" are misleading to a certain extent.
-According to our current technology one cannot eliminate or neutralise the gases produced in the atmosphere, but can greatly reduce the amount produced in many ways.
-Cutting-down on many none-essential things, like lowering your thermostat by one degree or two, driving sensibly, and flying and driving less are just a few great measures we can all permanently take.
+According to our current technology one cannot eliminate or neutralise the gases produced in the atmosphere, but can greatly reduce the amount will-be-produced; as well as build as many projects as one can afford.
+Cutting-down on many none-essential things, like lowering your thermostat by one degree or two, driving sensibly, and flying and driving less are just a few great measures we can all permanently take to reduce the amount of CO2 produced.
+However, building green projects to offset the CO2 while continuing to produce more CO2 elsewhere is not what the planet urgently needs.

-• Carbon Offsetting services are offered by organisations, most of which are profit-based businesses or commercial companies.
+• Carbon Offsetting services are offered by organisations, most of which are profit-based businesses or commercial companies, while others are charity-based.
 They use some of the money they take from customers to fund environmental projects and as such critics were quick to declare that carbon offsetting is nothing more than paying for the right to carry on emitting more carbon.
-The proper solution, they argue, must come from reducing the carbon emissions and not from planting more trees or generating electricity from wind turbines, because although these projects do produce clean energy we need to reduce the amount of CO2 released in the air.
-We say that the proper solution is to reduce the CO2 specifically produced by airplanes as well as by reducing elsewhere.
+Although funding green-projects to help communities around the globe is certainly good for the planet, the proper solution, they argue, must come from reducing the carbon emissions and therefore the CO2 released in the air.
 To give you an idea of what and how much is needed, a 60% cut in CO2 emissions by 2050 is required in the UK alone.
 For example, some major airliners pay millions of pounds towards offsetting their carbon production, but continue to operate the same number of flights, if not more.
-Is this a game?
 Carbon offsetting initiatives are widely seen to exert no visible pressure on the major suppliers to reduce the carbon pollution they constantly produce.
 Many experts are increasingly bringing this issue to the open.

 • Carbon Philanthropy, on the other hand, aims to provide a non-profit alternative to carbon offsetting via a number of initiatives that tackle the travel-related causes of climate change, and/or help the affected local communities worldwide to cope with the effects of climate change.
-Resulting increased droughts, starvation, flooding and diseases will put greater pressure on the agencies specialising on disaster relief to seek urgent funding from charitable sources because government aid is always late, and often to late.
+Resulting increased droughts, starvation, flooding and diseases will put greater pressure on the agencies specialising on disaster relief to seek urgent funding from charitable sources because government aid is often to late.
 Philanthropy programs support these charities to fund their relief programs as quickly as possible.
-Hence the etymology of philanthropy comes from the Greek philanthropia, from phil- (loving) + anthropos (man): to love fellow human beings, and the best way to expresses this love is to be there when disaster strikes, rather than pretend deaf and turn blind eye and speak targets and so on, never deliver, just promise, over and over again.
-Although the supporters of carbon philanthropy emphasis the non-profit nature of their work as opposed to the profit-based carbon offsetting, critics say that there is no evidence that carbon philanthropy has any measurable impact on CO2 reduction either.
-In fact, it should not, because it does not say it has.
-What it does is help those affected by the disasters thought to have been caused by the excess CO2 produced; and therefore more people are increasingly finding it more responsible to house a homeless family whose home was swept away by a tsunami, rather than pay a rich company to plant some seedlings as an excuse to produce more CO2.
-Is this another case of Catch 22?
-No.
+Hence, the etymology of philanthropy comes from the Greek philanthropia, from phil- (loving) + anthropos (man): to love fellow human beings, and the best way to expresses this love is to be there when disaster strikes, rather than pretend deaf and turn blind eye and speak targets and so on.
+Although the supporters of carbon philanthropy emphasis the non-profit nature of their work as opposed to the profit-based carbon offsetting, critics say there is no evidence that carbon philanthropy has any measurable impact on CO2 reduction either.
+In fact, it should not because it does not say it has.
+What it does say is help those affected by the disasters thought-to-have-been caused by the excess CO2 produced; and therefore more people are increasingly finding it more responsible to house a homeless family whose home was swept away by a tsunami, rather than pay companies to plant more plants or generate electricity from wind.
+While there are others who say that the whole thing is completely out of control.
+We say look in the positive side and start reducing at home.

 !